 Planning Ahead Will Help You Keep Your Sanity!

 If you’ve never heard of the saying “haste makes waste,” now is your chance to learn it.
-If you rush through all of your holiday preparations, there’s a good chance things will go wrong.
+Carelessness may cause mishaps when hurriedly handling holiday preparations.

 Get Organized!